Should I Wear a Backpack on a Motorcycle?

 If you ride a standard bike, where you’re in an upright position, the weight of the pack is going to stress your shoulders more.
 Consider a pack that includes a waist strap and chest strap to distribute the weight to your hips and chest.
 Again, choose a pack that will fit you nice and snug.

-So, as you can see, there are a lot of considerations when choosing a backpack.
-And there are a gazillion choices out there.
+So, as you can see, there are a lot of considerations when choosing to take a backpack on the bike for motorcycle riders.
+And there are a gazillion choices out there for carrying a backpack on your motorcycle.
 Yes, a gazillion trillion.
-But, I hope this article has helped you think about the cautions you can take when you ride with a backpack.
+But, I hope this article has helped you think about the cautions you can take when you ride with a backpack and hopefully given you some solutions to help mitigate the risk.
+Whatever you do, buy specific motorcycle backpacks.